“We proceed as if not agriculture and handicraft, but reading and writing were the beginning of civilization.”

 Structural Analysis of the Crafts Sector

 Let’s look at structural dynamics that hurt everyone in the sector and a framework for how India’s makers can prosper from the new opportunities.
-More research is necessary, but the logic is sound and verified by the strategy departments of every large, Indian public company.
+Post-colonial theory may explain causation and more research is necessary, but the logic is sound and verified by the strategy departments of every large, Indian public company.
 We’re saying this kind of industry structural analysis may be new to many readers, but the tools aren’t new.

 Consumers See Crafts as Commodities